TMJ Treatment Mehlville, MO

 • Chronic Grinding or Clenching: Grinding or clenching teeth, a condition known as bruxism, commonly occurs due to stress or during sleep and can strain the jaw joint, leading to TMD.

-At Axes Physical Therapy, our TMD treatment approach in Mehlville, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
+At Axes Physical Therapy, our approach to TMD treatment in Mehlville, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
 By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.

 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our team recognizes that each Mehlville, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

-During your initial TMD consultation in Mehlville, MO, a skilled Mehlville, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
+At your first TMD consultation in Mehlville, MO, an experienced Mehlville, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
 This diagnostic assessment may involve checking:

 How Axes Approaches TMJ Treatment in Mehlville, MO